Listening to and learning from horses.

 For camps, please check your order confirmation email to confirm what day(s) you’ve signed up for.

-Parents/Guardians please plan to stay for about 15 minutes after the start of the first lesson/session or day of camp to review safety information and sign any additional releases necessary for participation.
+Parents/Guardians, please plan to stay for about 15 minutes after the start of the first lesson/session or the first day of camp to review safety information and sign any additional releases required for participation.

 What else should day camp participants bring?